device-automation-bus/dab-specification-2.0/DAB.md

 ### Operation: Setting system settings
 *Operation model: Request / Response*

 This operation is used to update a discreet settings on the device.
+This operation updates device settings.
+Some changes, such as language adjustments, may require significant time to complete.
+The operation should only return once the setting change has fully taken effect.
+For settings with longer processing times, DAB clients will use an extended timeout value when making these requests.

 #### Request Topic